ufidon/script/labs/lab05/README.md

    >> Insecta
    >>> - dragonfly.jpg
    2. (5%) Download and install [imagemagick](https://imagemagick.org/), add it to the PATH environment variable so it can be called from anywhere on the computer.
-   3. (15%) Compose a Powershell script to resize all images above to an uniform size, name as filename-widthxheight.ext, the extension ext is as the original.
+   3. (15%) Compose a Powershell script to resize all images above to an uniform size, name as filename-widthxheight.jpg.
    4. (5%) Test the script works as expected

 ## References